 The long-term needs of the spouses; and

 Whether the property award is instead of or in addition to marital maintenance (alimony).
-[Idaho Statues; Title 32, Chapters 712 and 903 to 919].
+[Idaho Statutes; Title 32, Chapters 712 and 903 to 919]

 Offline and inconvenient process with attorney representation for each spouse.
 Costly attorney